AlexOnDev/AlexOnDev/README.md

 I love learning new things and creating projects that people can enjoy.

-🔭 I’m currently working on myself 👽.
+🔭 I’m currently working on myself.
 🌱 I’m currently learning TypeScript, Angular, Spring and more.
 💬 Ask me about Java, HTML, CSS, JS, SQL ...